rundeck/docs/docs/manual/log-filters/index.md

 ### Project Log Filters

-Certain Log Filters can be configured at the Project Level and would apply to all Jobs within that project.
+The [Mask Passwords](/manual/log-filters/mask-passwords.md) and [Highlight Output](/manual/log-filters/highlight-output.md) Log Filters can be configured at the Project Level and would apply to all Jobs within that project.
 They are configured in the Project Configuration Settings window.

 Open the Project > Click _Project Settings_ > Click _Edit Configuration_ > Click **Edit Configuration File**